telefonicaid/iotagent-node-lib/doc/api.md

     timestamp when the associated measurement was observed.
 With NGSI-LD, the Standard `observedAt` property is used instead

--   With NGSI-v2, an attribute metadata named `TimeInstant` per dynamic attribute mapped, which captures as an ISO8601 timestamp when the associated measurement (represented as attribute value) was observed.
+-   With NGSI-v2, an attribute metadata named `TimeInstant` per active or lazy attribute mapped, which captures as an ISO8601 timestamp when the associated measurement (represented as attribute value) was observed.
 With NGSI-LD, the Standard `observedAt` property-of-a-property is used instead.